jlevente/link-vgi/workshop/module1.md

 ### OpenStreetMap

 Most of the API functions work without authentication.
-However, all calls that try to create, modify or delete any OSM data need to be authenticated.
+However, all calls that try to create, modify or delete any OSM data need to be authenticated (i.e. a user to be logged in).
 Consult the Wiki for the [basic authentication](https://en.wikipedia.org/wiki/Basic_access_authentication) or [OAuth](http://wiki.openstreetmap.org/wiki/OAuth).

 ## API methods